-There are some limitations and unique subscriber features with the Embed Map feature.
+There are some limitations with the embed map feature:

-- Only publicly available data layer and data points can be embedded
+- Only publicly available data layers and data points can be embedded.

-- Subscribers that use the Data Loader can embed a map with your own data!
+- Subscribers that use the Data Loader can embed a map with their own data!
 When setting up the dataset, set access to Publicly Shareable.

-Social allows users to share maps on their Facebook, Twitter, or LinkedIn pages.
+Social - The social feature allows users to share maps on their Facebook, Twitter, or LinkedIn pages.
 These shared posts will have an image of the map and data, link back to PolicyMap, and let users add additional text.

-The ability to Print and Save is universal throughout the PolicyMap tool.
+The ability to print and save is universal throughout the PolicyMap tool.
 Users can print and save Tables, Reports, and 3-Layer Maps.
-The ability to Share is unique to the Maps page for now, while Download Data is available in Maps, Tables, and 3-Layer Maps.
+The ability to share is only available on the Maps page for now, while Download Data is available in Maps, Tables, and 3-Layer Maps.